 Prices of drone videography services will vary depending on several variables such as how long your video is, the number of photographs you want, number of locations, delivery time, and how many revisions it takes.

-The enhanced operating permissions granted to us by the CAA means that we’re able to fly, take off, and land closer to people, properties, vehicles, and vessels over which we have no control.
+The enhanced operating permissions granted to the pilots working on your project means that they’re able to fly, take off, and land closer to people, properties, vehicles, and vessels over which they have no control.

 The skills needed for drone flying take time to master but, to become a top performing drone pilot, you need to do more than just direct a drone to the required destination and point the camera in the right direction.

 Most drone pilots have the basic A2CofC qualification.
 They’ll be trained to use drones like the DJI Mavic Pro or the DJI Mavic Air – all of these models are steps up from a beginner’s model like the Mavic Mini.

 The A2CofC qualification is very useful because it teaches pilots to think about basic aerial photography skills and basic video skills like shooting property from a distance.